 - Asking a quick question

 Nonetheless, this tech is flourishing in both capabilities and popularity.
 According to Juniper Research, voice assistants will be found in most U.S. homes in the span of just a couple of years.
 From the estimated 25 million in 2018, forecasts anticipate a jump to 275 million U.S. household voice assistants by 2023.
 That’s a growth of 1,000 percent in five years.
-No doubt that Google’s announcement of plans to add 22 new languages to its assistant by the end of the year will aid in worldwide adoption.
-Amazon, in announcing a recent partnership with Lennar to implement Alexa into all future home builds, may also be a significant contributor.
+No doubt that Google’s announcement of plans to add 22 new languages to its assistant by the end of 2018 would have aided in worldwide adoption.
+Amazon, in announcing a their partnership with Lennar to implement Alexa into all future home builds, may also be a significant contributor.

-As voice continues its advancement, how will we see it play out in the connected home?
+As voice continues its advancement, how will we see it play out in the smart home?